-Plant your vines in a warm, sunny spot.
-Passion fruit trees love the sun, and so it’s important to make sure they have as much sun as possible.
+Plant your vines in a warm spot with full sun.
+Passion fruit trees love the sun, and so it's important to make sure they have as much sun as possible.
 They also develop a deep root system, so make sure before you plant, you choose a spot where they can spread out and grow.
 Passion fruit also loves to climb, so an ideal spot would be next to a wire fence.
 Make sure that the area is free of other trees, plants, or weeds.
 Passion fruit needs tender loving care, so make sure to give it a beautiful, free area where it can climb and spread out.
 A productive vine will take off within just a few days!

-Passion fruit thrive on a diet of pelletised chicken manure or any fertilizer that’s designed for flowering fruit.
+Passion fruit thrive on a diet of pelletised chicken manure and organic matter, or any fertilizer that's designed for flowering fruit.
 Spread a mix of fertilizer and mulch over the entire ground where the vines are planted, as well as over the entire root system.
 Feed it fertilizer in the spring and then every four weeks through summer.
 Remember to water well after fertilizing.